 A Radial cardiac catheterization is done by passing the thin flexible tube into the heart by going in through the radial artery, located in the wrist.
 This technique reduces recover time and bleeding.
 A patient will need to be evaluated to see if he/she is a candidate for a radial catheterization based on the functioning blood flow to the hand.

 A stent is a tiny tube placed into an artery, blood vessel or other hollow structure to hold it open.
 Stents are placed inside a coronary artery after angioplasty to prevent the artery from re-closing.

 A cardiac ultrasound or echocardiography, emits high frequency sound waves to create graphic images of the heart's structures, pumping action, and direction of blood flow.

 An electrocardiogram is used to measure the electrical activity of your heart.
 An EKG can show if you heart is not getting enough oxygen, if a heart attack has occurred, what part of the heart was damaged, or an irregular heartbeat or rhythm.

 Stress testing is a screening tool used to test the effect of exercise on your heart.
 This test can help determine any abnormalities with your heart.

-Health First's dedicated team of vascular surgeons provide treatment for all types of vascular problems such as:
+Health First's dedicated team of vascular surgeons and interventional radiologists provide treatment for all types of vascular problems such as: